In this article

 53233

-Aside from dental school clinics, there are other ways to get free or low-cost dental care:
+Aside from dental school clinics, here are other ways to get free or low-cost dental care:

-These are clinics run by community health centers or by local or state health departments and are funded by taxpayers.
+Community health centers, local or state health departments, and taxpayers fund these clinics.
 They usually charge low, fixed prices or sliding fees depending on how much the patient can afford to pay.

 Many faith-based groups, charities, and professional dental organizations organize free dental clinics.
 However, the waitlist can be quite long.